 In their early stage, in addition to performing the usual function of green leaves, they help to attach the plant to its support.

 Later the usually flaring tops hold leaves and other debris which have fallen from the trees above and which ultimately decay and form humus from which the roots of the fern collect nutrients.

 Staghorn Fern Basics Video

 Over the years, I’ve grown many Platycerium fern species successfully by providing four conditions for successful growth.

-#1 – Stag horns do not like direct sunshine, but they need bright light for the best growth.
+#1 – Stag horns do not like direct sunshine, but they need bright indirect light for the best growth.
 Look for a location that can provide and good 4-7 hours of bright, direct sunlight daily.
 They are also winter hardy to USDA Zone 9-12.

 #2 – These plants come from tropical areas of Southeast Asia, Philippines, Australia and Africa where humidity is high.
-Try to grow plants in high humidity locations but do not mist the plant to maintain humidity.
+Try to grow plants in high humidity locations with good air circulation.
+Do not mist the plant to maintain humidity.

 Watering is best done (if possible) by submerging the entire root system in water.
 Water weekly in the summer and once every ten days in the winter; soaking for fifteen minutes is enough.

 #4 – Stag ferns in their native habitat grow on trees.
 They can be grown in soil which is very rich but porous, (they are often sold this way at garden centers), but I generally do not recommend soil as a growing media.

 However, the best results I’ve encountered is not growing in soil but planting or mounting platyceriums on a moist bed of sphagnum moss and fertilizing every other week using a complete (20-20-20) liquid plant fertilizer program.

 Different Methods for Growing Staghorn Plants

 As we said above in point #4, stags can grown in pots.

 I’ve witnessed stag horn plants thriving in a clay or plastic pots, using pure peat moss as the “growing medium”, when good drainage is present.
 Repotting is only required when the plant outgrows the pot.